On 30 June some important changes are being made to the filing regime for small companies.

-The best-known move is the replacement of Annual Returns with Confirmation Statements.
-But other measures are being introduced that impact recurring compliance work and the formation of new firms.
+The best known move is the replacement of annual returns with confirmation statements.
+But other measures are being introduced that affect recurring compliance work and the formation of new firms.

 These changes are part of the phased introduction of the Small Business, Enterprise and Employment Act 2015.
 The new measures, affecting both companies and LLPs, are explored below.

 Annual Returns will not be required for made up dates of 30 June or later, with firms instead required to file a confirmation statement (see here for more details).
 Companies House is introducing a new form (CS01) containing the declaration that records held by the registrar are correct on the confirmation date.
 There will also be optional “additional information” pages to submit any changes to certain information such as people with significant control (PSCs).

 Some firms will still need to deliver annual returns with made up dates prior to 30 June after the switchover date.
 These annual returns will be affected by another change - a simplification of the statement of capital rules.
 Statements of capital will no longer itemise amounts paid and unpaid for each class of share.
 Instead unpaid share capital (if any) will only be reported in aggregate form for each currency.